MaksymDramaretskyi-1/Hillel-NPM/README.md

 This generated the `package.json` file.

-**Why:** To make the project an npm project, allowing dependency management and custom scripts.
+Makes the project an npm project, allowing dependency management and custom scripts.

 ---